How A Googler Went From HR To Engineering

 Set Realistic Expectations

-“Recognize that it will take time, and give yourself that time.
-Learn as you learn and recognize your progress.”
+“Recognise that it will take time, and give yourself that time.
+Learn as you learn and recognise your progress.”

 Mentor Someone Else

-“I thought I wasn’t learning anything, but when I started mentoring someone else I realized I actually do know a lot.
-Mentor someone else even if you don’t think you are qualified to, because you realize how much you do know once you start teaching someone who knows literally nothing.
+“I thought I wasn’t learning anything, but when I started mentoring someone else I realised I actually do know a lot.
+Mentor someone else even if you don’t think you are qualified to, because you realise how much you do know once you start teaching someone who knows literally nothing.

 Read these stories next: